Ankylosing spondylitis literally means fusing inflamed spine growing together.

-Drugs, patient education, cognitive therapy and exercises are important in patient management.
+Drugs, patient education, cognitive therapy, and exercises are important in patient management.

 Medical Treatment of Ankylosing Spondylitis

-Patient should be educated about the disease and expectation from the treatment
+The patient should be educated about the disease and expectation from the treatment

 No drugs have been proven to modify the course of the disease, although TNF-alpha antagonists have potential as disease-modifying agents.